xpouyat/hevcstreaming/live-hevc.md

 # Live HEVC streaming with Azure Media Services

-HEVC is a new video codec that can save up to 40% of bandwidth compared to H.264.
+High Efficiency Video Coding (HEVC) is a recent video codec that can save up to 50% of bandwidth compared to H.264.
 It can be used to deliver SD or HD with reduced bitrates, or deliver Ultra High Definition (UHD) / 4K content (3,840 x 2,160 pixels).
 Given the volume of data of UHD video, H.264 is not practical, and HEVC is recommended.
 To give you an idea, a typical bitrate used for UHD video encoding is around 16 Mbps.

 In order to stream live HEVC content with Azure Media Services, you need the followings :
 - a compatible live HEVC encoder
 - an Azure Media Services Account, with a live channel using fMP4 (Smooth) as ingest
-- an HEVC playback device and a UHD display
+- an HEVC playback device with an UHD display

 ## HEVC Live Encoders
 To send a live stream to Azure Media Services, you must use an hardware HEVC live encoder which supports Smooth Streaming ingest protcol and the [Smooth Streaming protocol amendment for HEVC](https://docs.microsoft.com/en-us/azure/media-services/media-services-specifications-ms-sstr-amendment-hevc).